Swiss Chard and Goat Cheese Custard Bake

 Recipe inspired by Green Timbale in Greene on Greens.All images and text ©

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 With a generous amount of leafy greens and using low-fat goat cheese, milk, and mozzarella, this recipe would be a good choice for any phase of the South Beach Diet, and it’s also perfect for other low-carb and low-glycemic eating plans.
-Other low-carb plans might prefer full-fat dairy products; take your choice.
+Other low-carb plans will prefer full-fat dairy products; take your choice.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.